mathematicalthinking/encompass/UPGRADE_NOTES.md

 ## Removal of Mixins

-A fair number of mixins have been removed, replaced by services.
+A fair number of mixins have been removed, replaced by services or component superclasses.
 There are still more mixins on some legacy components and elsewhere.
 The plan is to step through all mixins in app/mixins, replacing them with existing or new services everywhere they are used.

 ## Data down, actions up